 Classic Comics 2: Max and Moritz

-Max and Moritz (1865) by William Busch is one of the first ever comic books.
-The boys create mayhem with violent booby-traps that torment animals and authority figures; but they are finally, justly, eaten by ducks.
-The exaggerated wickness follows the style of Shock-headed Peter (1845).
+Max and Moritz (1865) by William Busch is one of the world’s first comic books (actually, the Egyptians began the style in the pyramids).
+Two naughty boys create mayhem with booby-traps that torment animals and authority figures until the boys are finally punished (by ducks!) in keeping with the morals of the times.
+The exaggerated wickedness follows the style of Shock-headed Peter (1845).

 Through the chimney now, with pleasure